kparc/kcc/README.md

 1. take another good look at the code of `qs` function
 2. retrace the steps of the code analysis
-3. in a new k session, reproduce `qs` from scratch
+3. in a new 𝒌 session, reproduce `qs` from scratch

 It sounds much harder than it really is.
 It might take more than one attempt, but you will be amazed how fast you will get there.
 However, before advancing to the next chapter, make sure that you do.

 -------------------

-The annotated breakdown of `qs` code gives a good impression of what is typically going on inside of k programmer's head, but tells you nothing about how fast it usually happens.
-A proficient k programmer would read and understand `qs` in well under two minutes.
-With a bit more practice, you will agree that reading k programs is easy and fun.
+Among other things, the annotated breakdown of `qs` code gives a good impression of what is typically going on inside of 𝒌 programmer's head — but tells you nothing about how _fast_ it usually happens.
+A proficient 𝒌 programmer would read and understand `qs` in well under two minutes.
+With a bit more practice, you will agree that reading 𝒌 programs is easy and fun.

 -------------------

 ### three triangles

-It is time to write our first k program, and this time around there will be a lot less hand-holding.
+It is time to write our first 𝒌 program, and this time around there will be a lot less hand-holding.
 We will solve the classic Project Euler [p18](https://projecteuler.net/problem=18), also known as [p67](https://projecteuler.net/problem=67):

 ```q
 By starting at the top of the triangle below and